iProov/dotnet-maui/README.md

 	{
 		// The user canceled iProov, either by pressing the close button at the top of the screen, or sending
 		// the app to the background. (canceler == Canceler.User)
-		// Or, the app canceled (event.canceler == Canceler.App) by canceling the subscription to the
+		// Or, the app canceled (event.canceler == Canceler.App) by canceling the claim.
-		// Stream returned from IProov.launch().
 		// You should use this to determine the next step in your flow.
 	}